ASchefler/Git-Bonus/riddle.md

 # Git-Bonus
-What can you catch but not throw?
+What five-letter word becomes shorter when you add two letters to it?

-N
+C